aleslab/psychtoolboxProjects/psychMaster/README.md

 that makes it work a little more intuitively.
 Issue #7 Create an automatic format to create paradigms Add a check for if psychmaster changed from last run and warn user.
+Add a convenience function for creating a group of conditions.

 Version History
 0.31.0